Lord & Taylor flagship store locks its doors forever

 NEW YORK — After 104 years, Lord & Taylor’s flagship store on Fifth Avenue locked its doors forever.

 The venerable department store famed for its animated holiday windows closed down Wednesday afternoon, ending a blowout sale that left whole floors empty.
-By the end, clothes that once sold for as much as $100 were going for $5.99.
+By the end, clothes that once sold for as much as $100 were going for $5.99, and $600 designer shoes for $99.

 The 11-story building has been sold to the WeWork space-leasing company for more than $850 million.